 How we made it:

-Gold chains, rings, and glasses for him along with a faux mustache and tight fitting suit.
+Gold chains, gold rings, and gold-rimmed glasses for him along with a fake mustache and form-fitting suit.
 The hair is totally natural!
 Polka dotted top, neck scarf, belled dress pants, retro earrings, and some red heels for me.
 That year was a duel couples costume and our best friends also dressed the part.
-Then we got down that night to some nu disco.
+Then we got down that night to some nu-disco.

 Witch & Wizard Couples Costume